dmbarbour/glas/docs/GlasDesign.md

         prog:(do:Behavior, accel:Model, ...)

 Acceleration is an optimization pattern where a compiler or interpreter substitutes subprograms with built-in implementations.
-To guard against silent performance degradation in glas systems, this is explicitly specified by 'accel:Model' annotations.
-The Model is often a symbol such as 'list-append' indicating a built-in function.
+The Model is very often a symbol such as 'list-append' indicating a specific built-in function.

-Accelerators are often associated with specialized runtime representations of data.
-For example, lists might be represented by finger-tree ropes to support accelerated list-append.
-However, the data retains its view as a tree.
-Essentially, accelerators introduce new 'performance primitives' without any impact on formal semantics.

-Although it is feasible to accelerate many individual operations (such as list append or floating point arithmetic), one of the more fruitful and robust options is to accelerate evaluation of a virtual machine.
-For example, glas systems could broadly support compression and cryptography by accelerating a virtual CPU.
-Or support machine learning and ray tracing by accelerating a virtual GPGPU.
-The accelerated machine becomes a new compilation target for metaprogramming.

-*Note:* In some cases, we might want optional accelerators where it would be nice but is not necessary.
-For this case, I propose 'accel:opt:Model' to explicitly indicate optional acceleration.
+Acceleration is always explicit, via the 'accel' annotation.
+Keeping this explicit simplifies verification (e.g. a module can compare the accelerated and non-accelerated implementations) and resists silent performance degradation (a compiler or interpreter can report when acceleration fails, and replace with 'halt:accel:DebugMsg').
+Optional acceleration can be expressed explicitly via 'accel:opt:Model'.

+Acceleration often involves specialized runtime representations.
+For example, accelerated operations on lists depend on lists being represented as finger-tree ropes.
+It is feasible for accelerators to essentially extend glas with conventional data types.

+### Accelerated VMs

+This is a useful pattern for acceleration.

+Instead of independently accelerating a large number of fixed-width and floating point arithmetic operations, we could model a virtual CPU or GPGPU that includes all these operations then accelerate evaluation of the model as a whole.
+The accelerator could then compile the program argument to run on an actual CPU or GPGPU.
+When the program is a static argument, this could easily be compiled ahead-of-time.

+An accelerated VM can make a number of problem domains much more accessible, such as compression, cryptography, ray tracing, physics simulations, and machine learning.
+The pattern also scales to accelerating a virtual 'network' of processors to achieve higher levels of parallelism than would be easily achieved with accelerating individual operations.

 ### Stowage